-This program aims to improve health outcomes for people living in regional, rural and remote locations by supporting the delivery of outreach health activities, through improved coordination and combination of health activities.
-By providing both public and private outreach health services that address prioritised community needs, the Rural Health Outreach Fund aims to broaden the range and choice of health services available while reducing the financial disincentives that may result in a barrier to service delivery by health professionals.
+This program aims to improve health outcomes for people living in urban, rural and remote locations by supporting the delivery of outreach health activities, through improved coordination and combination of health activities.
+By providing both public and private outreach health services that address prioritised community needs, the Rural Health Outreach Fund (RHOF) aims to broaden the range and choice of health services available and remove the financial disincentives that create barriers to service provision.

 RHOF focuses on a multidisciplinary team approach to health care with a focus on four priorities: